 So, you might wonder why it took me so long to go back.

-There are many things about Poland, including its politics, that I don’t agree with.
+There are many things about Poland, including its politics, that I can’t entirely agree with.
 For a country that has fought so much against invasion, occupation and oppression, I’m surprised to see Poland going on a far-right, nationalist path.
 I’m especially concerned by the restrictive abortion laws and anti-immigrant rhetoric.

 Poland has been a tolerant country for centuries, which is probably why it had such a high Jewish population before the war.
 I have a hard time reconciling everything my ancestors fought for with the current climate.